Synthetic fractional flux quanta in a ring of superconducting qubits: Master equation numerical approach

-In the main text we show the results of the simulations for different driving strength $\Omega$.
-In Fig.~\ref{SM-Fig4}, we complement that description by showing the plot of the signal for driving $\Omega=0.04~{\rm GHz}$ in the region around the single-photon peak.
+In addition, in Fig.~\ref{SM-Fig5}, we show the plot of the signal for driving $\Omega=0.04~{\rm GHz}$ in the region around the single-photon peak.
 We see a signal that is strongly modified with respect to the weak driving one.
-In Fig.~\ref{SM-Fig5}, top panel, we plot the output signal $S(\omega_d)$ as a function of the driving frequency $\omega_d$ and the driving strength $\Omega$ at zero flux, with specific cuts at different $\Omega$ in the bottom panel.
+In Fig.~\ref{SM-Fig6}, top panel, we plot the output signal $S(\omega_d)$ as a function of the driving frequency $\omega_d$ and the driving strength $\Omega$ at zero flux, with specific cuts at different $\Omega$ in the bottom panel.
 We clearly see that the signal for increased driving strength $\Omega$ is highly modified from the weak driving case.
 In particular, the single-photon peak splits and transfers its spectral weight to higher photon resonances, that are located at the expected many-body energies.
 We then see that the two-photon and three-photon peaks are very narrow resonances for weak relaxation rate $\Gamma$, surrounded by larger dips.
 The peaks are washed out by increasing $\Gamma$, and only dips remain, that nevertheless show the expected evolution with the unperturbed many-body energies, as shown in the main text.
 In the next section we study the single site driven-dissipative dynamics in presence of Hubbard interaction and ascribe to the combination of driving, dissipation, and interaction the complicate spectrum evolution.